OpenConext-Attic/OpenConext-authorization-admin/README.md

 `./start.sh`

-We use sass to ease the pain of CSS development.
-We recommend you install sass using ruby.
-Best is to manage your rubies with [rbenv](https://github.com/sstephenson/rbenv).
-After installing rbenv ```cd``` into this directory and run:
+We use sass to ease the pain of CSS development:

-    gem install sass
+    npm install

 Then run

-    sass --watch src/main/sass/application.sass:src/main/resources/static/css/application.css

-Or use the shortcut:

-    ./watch.sh
+    npm run watch-scss

 ## Production